 While commercial ceramics companies routinely test their ware for lead leaching, craft potters do not have the same quality control as does the ceramics industry, and lead leaching is more of a problem.

 Preferably, do not use lead glazes, especially for food and drink vessels.
-Any foodware finished with lead glazes should be tested regularly by certified laboratories.
+Test any foodware finished with lead glazes regularly at certified laboratories.

 4.5.1 Other Leachable Metals

 Other metals can leach into food and drink.
-Cadmium is the single metal besides lead presently regulated in the United States and Canada.
+The United States and Canada currently only regulate cadmium and lead.
 However, other possible toxic metals in glazes can leach.
-Barium has been seen in some tests to leach in hazardous amounts from certain glaze formulations.
+Tests have shown barium to leach in hazardous amounts from certain glaze formulations.
 If a barium glaze, or other glaze, changes color from contact with food, do not use the vessel for food.
 Try and use only glazes with calcium, magnesium, potassium, and sodium fluxes and minimize the amounts of toxic metal colorants.
-Routine testing for other metal leaching should be done.
-More research needs to be done in this area.
+Routinely test for other metal leaching.
+This is an involving area of research, so keep up to date on current trends and findings.

 Metal work in art-making includes various processes such as welding, cutting, soldering, and casting, all of which can pose health and safety risks.
 These include inhalation of toxic metal fumes, exposure to intense heat, radiation, and the potential for burns or eye injuries.
 Certain metals, like lead and cadmium, can be hazardous when they leach into food or through skin contact.
-To ensure safety, proper ventilation, personal protective equipment (PPE) such as gloves, goggles, and welding helmets, and fire safety precautions should always be followed.
+To ensure safety, always use proper ventilation, personal protective equipment (PPE) such as gloves, goggles, and welding helmets, and fire safety precautions.
 Regular training and awareness of the hazards associated with metal work are key to preventing accidents and long-term health effects.

 5.1 Welding